 Areas of expertise: glaucoma surgery, glaucoma laser, cataract surgery

-Miss Cynthia Yu-Wai-Man is a consultant ophthalmic surgeon at St Thomas' Hospital and Medical Research Council (MRC) clinician scientist at King's College London.
+Miss Cynthia Yu-Wai-Man is a consultant ophthalmic surgeon at St Thomas' Hospital and senior clinical lecturer at King's College London.

 She qualified from Newcastle University in 2005 and became a fellow of the Royal College of Ophthalmologists (London) in 2013.
-She also completed her glaucoma surgical fellowship at St Thomas' Hospital.
+She also completed her surgical fellowship in glaucoma at St Thomas' Hospital.

 In 2014, she spent three years at the UCL Institute of Ophthalmology and Moorfields Eye Hospital researching how to improve the success rate in glaucoma surgery and obtained a PhD from University College London.

-Miss Yu-Wai-Man leads the nanomedicine and gene therapy lab at King's College London.
-She has published several peer-reviewed publications and has delivered invited lectures nationally and internationally.
+Cynthia leads the glaucoma and gene therapy lab at King's College London.
+She has published several peer-reviewed publications and has delivered lectures nationally and internationally.

 Education and training